 Herman Schueremans to receive Lifetime Achievement Award at European Festival Awards

-Taking place on the 9th January 2013, the awards returns to Groningen, Holland to crown the opening night of Eurosonic Noorderslag.
+Taking place on the 9th of January 2013, the awards return to Groningen, Holland to crown the opening night of Eurosonic Noorderslag.

 This honour, decided by the Festival Awards board, recognises a prestigious 40 year career that saw Herman not only put Belgium on Europe’s live music map, but created one of the first and most celebrated major festival brands in the world, in the form of the 80,000 capacity Rock Werchter.
 Today, his company produces more than 180 concerts each year and other notable, award-winning festivals including TW Classic, Werchter Boutique and I Love Techno (winner of last year’s award for Best Indoor Festival).

 Herman Schueremans began his career as a record company exec and rock journalist.
 At this time, in the 1970’s, Belgium seldom featured on the European touring circuit.
 Herman set about changing this and established an alternative concert scene that began to attract a new generation of live acts including Dire Straits, Talking Heads and Simple Minds.

 It was the creation in 1973 of the Torhout/Werchter (renamed Rock Werchter in 1999) Festival that would open the floodgates and attract major international acts to the small country, turning it into a premiere touring territory.
 In the process, Rock Werchter grew to become one of Europe’s top 5 music festivals, consistently selling-out,, with a reputation for killer lineups (the event has been voted Best European Line-Up in the European Festival Awards twice in the past three editions).